xLeeJYx/node-bptf/readme.md

 	* `details` - What you want to say in the listing ***Optional**
 * `callback` - Error
 	* `err` - Error if error occured, null if success
+	* `listing` - An object that contains the details of the item (same as above), null if error
+		* `listingid` - The unique ID of the listing on backpack.tf

 ### createBuyListings(listing, callback)
 * Creates multiple listing on bptf.